mychell/django-bootstrap-heroku-boilerplate/README.md

 ```
 ```
-replace project_name in wsgi.py with actual projectname
+-  Now you can run:  $ git add .

 ```

--  Now you can run:  $ git add .